Illustration by Simona Toader

 Testing is important for a UX engineering role because it helps catch and fix issues before a product ships.
 UX designers are also responsible for testing their prototypes.
 However, the goal of a UX engineer is different; they are concerned, first and foremost, with how well the product functions technically.
 Testing a product lets a UX engineer know if adjustments need to be made to the code or if a new code needs to be written.

 Testing also allows for a level of interactivity with the user that may have been overlooked during development.
-A UX engineer is responsible for producing prototypes that require coding and cannot be created using design software.
+A UX engineer is responsible for producing prototypes that require coding and cannot be created using web design software.
 This level of front-end development is valuable and informative to the final development.

 When prototyping, one of the tools that is unique to a UX engineer is Chrome’s Developer Tools (Dev Tools).
 It’s a simple yet impactful tool designed to help developers edit their code and view the changes before making final adjustments.
-It’s a form of prototyping that doesn’t involve the user but can result in much better user experiences.
+It’s a form of web prototyping tool that doesn’t involve the user but can result in much better user experiences.

 4: UI design principles